sadikemreduzgun/prometheus-api-data-merger/README.md

-# Get Node Exporter and Libvirt Exporter metrics using requests
+# Get Node Exporter and Libvirt Exporter metrics using Prometheus API

 ## A Quick Explanation:
 #### In data folder there is all_queries csv file.
 It contains node exporter and libvirt exporter queries.